TomasMikula/libretto/tutorial/basics.md

  - In `selectNeed`, if the first `Need` signal of the out-port wins, the left side of the `|&|` in the in-port is chosen and the second `Need` signal of the out-port is forwarded to it.

-These are the only primitives for racing, but there are other library methods built on top of these provided for convenience.
+There are additional library functions for racing built on top of these provided for convenience.

 ### Racing is a source of non-determinism